nramenta/flow/README.md

 When calling an object's method, the parentheses are optional when there are no arguments passed.
 The full semantics of object attribute access are as follows:

+For attribute access *without* parentheses, in order of priority:
+1. If the attribute is an accessible member variable, return its value.
+2. If the object implements `__get`, invoke and return its value.
-1. Check if the attribute is a callable method.
-If it is, call and return the invoked method.
+3. If the attribute is a callable method, call and return its value.
+4. If the object implements `__call`, invoke and return its value.
+5. Return null.

+For attribute access with parentheses, in order of priority:
-2. Check if the attribute is a member variable.
-If it is, return the value.
+1. If the attribute is a callable method, call and return its value.
-3. If it's neither a method nor a member variable, return null.

-If your object implements `__call` or `__get` then it will invoke those methods for rules #1 and #2 respectively regardless of whether the method or member variable actually exists.
+2. If the object implements `__call`, invoke and return its value.
+3. Return null.

+You can always force a method call by using parentheses.

 ### Arrays